-A foreign lender taking security over real estate that is classified as "sensitive land" under the Overseas Investment Act 2005 (OIA) will be subject to the consent regime set out in that Act.
-However, the OIA provides for an exception from this regime (applicable to most ordinary-course secured lending arrangements.
+A foreign lender taking security over real estate that is classified as "sensitive land" under the OIA will be subject to the consent regime set out in that Act.
+However, the OIA provides for an exception from this regime (applicable to most ordinary-course secured lending arrangements).

 Nominal registration fees apply to registrations of mortgages on title and on the Personal Property Securities Register.
 There are no taxes or stamp duties payable in respect of the granting or enforcement of security.

-New Zealand has a "financial assistance" regime under the Companies Act 1993 (Companies Act), which provides that a company may give financial assistance to a person for the purpose of, or in connection with, the purchase of a share issued or to be issued by the company or by its holding company (whether directly or indirectly) if, before the financial assistance is given:
+New Zealand has a "financial assistance" regime under the Companies Act 1993, which provides that a company may give financial assistance to a person for the purpose of, or in connection with, the purchase of a share issued or to be issued by the company or by its holding company (whether directly or indirectly) if the following occurs before the financial assistance is given:

-There are formalities to be met before a lender is able to enforce its registered mortgage over real estate against the defaulting borrower under the Property Law Act 2007.
+There are formalities to be met before a lender is able to enforce its registered mortgage over real estate against the defaulting borrower under the PLA.

-It is common for a lender wishing to enforce following a default to appoint a receiver, who will control the real estate with a view to realisation and, other than entering into a deed of appointment with the receiver, no particular formalities are required of the lender.
+It is common for a lender wishing to enforce following a default to appoint a receiver, who will control the real estate with a view to realisation; other than entering into a deed of appointment with the receiver, no particular formalities are required of the lender.

-A lender may agree that an existing secured debt owed to it is subordinated to any other debt.
+A lender may agree for an existing secured debt owed to it to be subordinated to any other debt.
 This is achieved by way of a subordination deed.
-The subordination of security is usually also registered by way of priority instrument on title (for mortgages) or on the PPSR (for general/specific security interests over personal property).
+The contractual subordination of security is usually registered by way of priority instrument on title (for mortgages) or on the Personal Property Securities Register (for general/specific security interests over personal property).

-A lender holding security should not become personally liable under environmental laws, as long as it does not enter into possession of the relevant real estate.
+A lender holding security should not become personally liable under environmental laws, as long as said lender does not enter into possession of the relevant real estate.